Challenges

 Incorporation of social impact of commons-oriented policies in urban sustainability reporting

-Current sustainability reporting at a city level emphasizes macroeconomic indicators of merely environmental and economic factors, while significantly overlooking the profound influence of commons-oriented policies on the social life and overall wellbeing of residents.
+Current sustainability reporting at a city level emphasises macroeconomic indicators of merely environmental and economic factors, while significantly overlooking the profound influence of commons-oriented policies on the social life and overall wellbeing of residents.
 These policies, which promote shared resources and community engagement can significantly promote social equity, cohesion and sustainable forms of living.

-Addressing this challenge requires a reevaluation of urban sustainability reporting to encompass comprehensive social indicators that measure the effects of commons-oriented policies.
-By recognizing the importance of community-driven initiatives, such as shared spaces, urban gardens, and collaborative projects, reporting can offer a more holistic perspective on urban sustainability.
+Addressing this challenge requires a re-evaluation of urban sustainability reporting to encompass comprehensive social indicators that measure the effects of commons-oriented policies.
+By recognising the importance of community-driven initiatives, such as shared spaces, urban gardens, and collaborative projects, reporting can offer a more holistic perspective on urban sustainability.
 Incorporating these social dimensions can inform policymaking, promoting urban environments that are not only environmentally and economically sustainable but also socially vibrant, inclusive, and resilient.

 Policy and financing